New gun laws to make New Zealand safer after mosque shootings, says PM Ardern

 A Radio New Zealand report, based on police data secured through an Official Information Act request, said more than 99 percent of people who applied for a firearms licence in 2017 were successful.

 A New Zealand standard A-category firearm licence is issued after a police and background check.
-No licence is required to buy a large round magazine, which can be illegally modified for use in such a weapon.

 Only firearm owners are licensed, not weapons, so there is no monitoring of how many weapons a person may possess.

-Violent crime is rare in New Zealand and police do not usually carry guns.
-Before Friday, New Zealand’s worst mass shooting was in 1990 when a man killed 13 men, women and children in a 24-hour rampage in the tiny seaside village of Aramoana.
+Still, violent crime is rare in New Zealand and police do not usually carry guns.

+Before Friday, New Zealand’s worst mass shooting was in 1990 when a man killed 13 men, women and children in a 24-hour rampage in the seaside village of Aramoana.
 He was killed by police.

-Ardern said an inquiry will be held into what intelligence, police, customs and immigration knew or should have known about Tarrant and the events leading up to the massacre, to see whether the attack could have been prevented.
+Ardern said an inquiry will be held into what authorities knew or should have known about Tarrant and the events leading up to the massacre, to see whether the attack could have been prevented.

-Ardern said Tarrant had emailed a “manifesto” to more than 30 recipients including her office, nine minutes before the attack but it gave no location or specific details.

-In the document, which was also posted online, Tarrant described himself as “Just a ordinary White man, 28 years old”.
+There were 250 detectives and specialists across the country working on the investigation, said police.

-Ardern was the first signatory of a national condolence book for the country’s worst mass killing that she opened in the capital Wellington on Monday.
+Ardern was the first signatory of a national condolence book that she opened in the capital Wellington on Monday.

 “On behalf of all New Zealanders, we grieve together.
 We are one.
-They are us,” she wrote in the book.
+They are us,” she wrote.

 Frustration was building among the families of victims as under Islam it is custom to conduct burials within 24 hours, but bodies will not be released until post mortems are carried out.